- Reference Number: HEY-635/2023

 Line blocked / infusion stops

 Your infusion of Parenteral Nutrition (PN) or Intravenous fluid (IVF) will not flow through the line.
 Or you are unable to flush using normal pressure.
-Report any difficulties flushing your line to your nurse.
+Report any difficulties flushing your line to your specialist nurse.

 The PICC breaks or you accidently cut the line

 You notice a cut or tear in the line.
 Please ensure you keep scissors away from your PICC Line.
-Contact your nurse who will arrange a repair or replacement of your line.
+Contact your specialist nurse who will arrange a repair or replacement of your line.

 Movement of the line out of the vein (known as Migration)

 You feel a sensation in your neck or chest when flushing the line.
 You may hear a flushing sound when flushing the line.
 The line appears longer, contact your nurse as your line may need to be repositioned.